 Wet welding involves an electrode with a waterproof coating, a very simple, well-insulated stinger, and a welding machine.

-The machine is above water, run by a control team.
-Unlike topside welding, communication is critical for wet welding because the team controls the amperage while the welders make their joints.
+The machine is above water and run by a control team.
+Unlike topside welding, communication is critical for wet welding because the unit controls the amperage while the welders make their joints.

 Here’s a run-down of the pros and cons: